 A solid support system can do wonders for anyone with anxiety. whether you are dating someone with anxiety and depression or dating someone with anxiety and PTSD, the most fundamental way of showing your partner you support them is by being there.

 Listen more.
 Ask your partner about specific ways you can help and step up to it.
-Do it all compassionately and without judgement.
+Do it all compassionately and without judgment.

 As you try and do what you can to be there for your partner and help them cope, you will want to avoid some common pitfalls, which include the following: